CART: Context-Aware Terrain Adaptation using Temporal Sequence Selection for Legged Robots: Method

-CART consists of two components: (i) a context-aware high-level command policy and (ii) a Temporal Sequence Selection (TSS) module (Fig.~2).
-CART outputs \emph{base-level} commands that are executed by an underlying low-level locomotion controller (Spot’s built-in controller on hardware and a learned low-level controller in simulation).
-The low-level controller is treated as a black box that converts commanded base motion into joint-level actuation.
+\textbf{Motivation: Why Context-Aware Terrain Adaptation?} In this work, context refers to the relationship between what the robot observes about the terrain and how the terrain physically affects the robot during contact.
+For legged locomotion, terrain appearance alone is often incomplete or misleading.
+A surface may look visually similar across regions while producing different traction, compliance, or support, and exteroceptive sensing may also become unreliable due to occlusion, blur, lighting, dust, or missing depth measurements.
+Similarly, proprioception alone can only explain the terrain after the robot has already interacted with it.
+Therefore, robust terrain adaptation requires learning a context that connects exteroceptive terrain cues with proprioceptive interaction feedback.

+Context-aware learning allows CART to move beyond assigning a fixed terrain label from appearance.
+Instead, CART learns whether the robot's physical interaction agrees or disagrees with the observed terrain cues, as in the snow-over-grass visual-texture paradox, and whether useful proprioceptive structure remains when exteroception is temporarily unavailable, as in the blind-phase setting.
+Once this context is learned, CART uses it to adapt high-level command outputs, including velocity scale and body-height offset.
+These context-conditioned commands allow the robot to reduce undesired slip and base oscillation while maintaining traversal efficiency, leading to more reliable locomotion behavior across complex terrain.

-\textbf{Vibrational stability.} In this work, ``stability'' refers to \emph{vibrational stability} on the robot base: reducing oscillatory disturbances induced by foot--ground interaction that propagate to the base and can degrade onboard sensing (camera/depth) and perception-action coupling.
-This is distinct from whole-body locomotion stability in the classical sense.
+\textbf{Vibrational stability.} In this work, ``stability'' refers to \emph{vibrational stability} on the robot base: reducing oscillatory disturbances induced by foot--ground interaction that propagate to the base and can degrade onboard sensing (camera/depth) and perception-action coupling detailed in~\autoref{vibration_stability_related_work}.

+\textbf{Controller interface.} CART operates hierarchically above an existing low-level locomotion controller.
+It does not output joint-level actions; instead, it regulates high-level command parameters, such as velocity scaling and body-height offset, around a given reference command.
+The underlying controller then tracks the resulting base command using joint-level actuation.
+Unless stated otherwise, all experiments in this work use the same pretrained low-level RL locomotion policy [28] to execute joint-level actions.
+On Spot, this mapping is handled by the built-in controller since the low-level control isn't publicly available for the Spot robot.
+This makes the CART controller-agnostic as long as the robot exposes a base-command interface.